RoboTutorLLC/RoboTutor_2020/README.md

 ```

 7. Use Android Studio or gradlew to generate a signed APK with the flavor *release_sw*.
 This will generate the file *robotutor.release_sw.1.8.8.1.apk*.
 This APK should be transferred to the apk in your local SystemBuild directory.

+## **Common Errors**

+1. If you are getting an error `config.json not found`:
+    - With your device/simulator running, write the command `adb push robot-tutor/RoboTutor_2020/app/src/sample_config_files/release_en.json /sdcard/Download/config.json`
+2. If you are getting an error `debug.json not found`:
+    - With your device/simulator running, write the command `adb push robot-tutor/RoboTutor_2020/app/src/sample_config_files/debug/config.json /sdcard/Download/debug.json`

 ---